 In the 2021 admissions cycle, we received 350 completed applications and 48 students were enrolled in the program.
 For the 2022 cycle, we expect to see an increase in the number of applications submitted, and we plan to take about 50 students into the program.

 Is there subsidized housing that is provided for other grad students?

 Our master students at Mount Sinai, do not have access to subsidized housing.
 We do have resources available to help you find housing options and we have partnerships with some real estate companies who are able to prioritize Sinai students here.

 Is it possible to contact PI’s when a prospective student is interested in exploring labs and can newly admitted students begin research prior to the official start date of the program?

 Yes, we strongly encourage you to reach out to our faculty when you're exploring programs.
 Many of our faculty are very happy to talk to you about their students.
 Furthermore, students are able to join labs prior to enrolling, but it is important to note that you will do so as a volunteer in the lab and not as a student.
-You will not start as a student until school starts in early August.
+You will not start as a student until school begins in early August.

 What are the application requirements?

-- Undergraduate science major or fulfillment of all pre-med requirements
+- Undergraduate science major or fulfillment of all pre-med requirements.

 - Prior research experience- at least 3 mos.